Who me? Fake? I’m definitely real.

 Well, if you’re using Twitter to be social then hopefully you will.

-I have discovered a couple of ways to weed out the real Twitter followers from the fakes.
+I have discovered a couple of ways to weed out the real Twitter followers.

 With Twitblock, you can check how many of your followers are fake.

-It’s a completely free service which scans all of your followers for various characteristics associated with fake Twitter accounts, scoring each from 0 to 4 points.
+It’s a completely free service which scans all of your followers for various characteristics associated with Twitter accounts that aren’t real, scoring each from 0 to 4 points.

 The points are then added together to give an overall score which is then expressed as a percentage of how certain Twitblock is that a follower is fake.

-Through Twitblock, I’ve discovered a couple of Twitter followers which more than likely are fake and now I can simply block them.
+Through Twitblock, I’ve discovered a couple of Twitter followers which more than likely are suspect and now I can simply block them.

 You can also see who you’re already blocking too, something which you can’t do on Twitter.com.

 In addition, by reporting fake accounts and spammers to Twitblock, they can then report it back to Twitter via their API, allowing Twitter to look into those accounts much quicker.